leangjia/blender_docs/manual/glossary/index.rst

    Manifold
-      Manifold meshes, also called *water-tight* meshes, define a *closed non-self-intersecting volume* (see also :term:`non-manifold`).
+      Manifold meshes, also called *water-tight* meshes, define a *closed non-self-intersecting volume* (see also :term:`Non-manifold`).
 A manifold mesh is a mesh in which the structure of the connected faces in a closed volume will always point the normals (and there surfaces) to the outside or to the inside of the mesh without any overlaps.
 If you recalculate those normals, they will always point at a predictable direction (To the outside or to the inside of the volume).